Choose from a wide range of single and joint honours degrees spanning 16 subjects across literatures, languages and cultures.

 - You’ll engage with a broad range of subjects in your first two years, and specialise thereafter, developing your expertise in the areas that interest you most.
 This flexible approach may enable you to change the focus of your degree.

-- There are lots of support systems to help you with your learning, from your Personal Tutor to our web-based hub, Support for Success in LLC.
+- There are lots of support systems to help you with your learning.

-- You’ll be based at the heart of the University of Edinburgh, in the city’s historic centre, close to the Main University Library and the National Library of Scotland.
-Our festival city is bursting with cinemas, theatres, music venues, museums and galleries, and we have over 280 student societies.
+- You’ll typically be based at the heart of the University of Edinburgh, in the city’s historic centre, close to the Main University Library and the National Library of Scotland.
+Our festival city is full of cinemas, theatres, music venues, museums and galleries, and we have over 280 student societies.

 What can I study?